 authorized: To be explicitly allowed.

-average noise plus interference power indicator (ANIPI): A medium access control (MAC) indication of the average noise plus interference power measured on a channel that meets the two simultaneous conditions: 1) the station (STA) is not transmitting a frame, and 2) the station (STA) is not receiving a frame addressed to it.
+average noise plus interference power indicator: [ANIPI] A medium access control (MAC) indication of the average noise plus interference power measured on a channel that meets the two simultaneous conditions: 1) the station (STA) is not transmitting a frame, and 2) the station (STA) is not receiving a frame addressed to it.

 azimuth: The horizontal orientation of the front surface of a station or of a radio antenna system’s main lobe measured clockwise from true north.

-basic service area (BSA): The area containing the members of a basic service set (BSS).
+basic service area: [BSA] The area containing the members of a basic service set (BSS).
 It might contain members of other BSSs.

-basic service set (BSS): A set of stations (STAs) that have successfully synchronized using the MLME-JOIN.request service primitive and one STA that has used the MLME-START.request primitive.
+basic service set: [BSS] A set of stations (STAs) that have successfully synchronized using the MLME-JOIN.request service primitive and one STA that has used the MLME-START.request primitive.
 Alternatively, a set of STAs that have used the MLME-START.request primitive specifying matching mesh profiles where the match of the mesh profiles has been verified via the scanning procedure.
 Membership in a BSS does not imply that wireless communication with all other members of the BSS is possible.

-basic service set (BSS) max idle period: A time period during which the access point (AP) does not disassociate a station (STA) due to nonreceipt of frames from that STA.
+basic service set (BSS) max idle period: [BSS max idle period] A time period during which the access point (AP) does not disassociate a station (STA) due to nonreceipt of frames from that STA.

-basic service set (BSS) transition: Change of association by a station (STA) from one BSS to another BSS in the same extended service set (ESS).
+basic service set (BSS) transition: [BSS transition] Change of association by a station (STA) from one BSS to another BSS in the same extended service set (ESS).

 beamformee: A station (STA) that receives a physical layer (PHY) protocol data unit (PPDU) that was transmitted using a beamforming steering matrix.